The-Sole-Supplier/sole-deployer/README.md

 Space seperated list containing paths to Kubernetes manifest files, and/or directories that contain Kubernetes manifest files, that will be applied during the deployment.
 The provided paths should be relative to the root of the target repository.

+### `terraform_directory`

+Path to the directory that contains the Terraform file that will be applied during the deployment.

+### `terraform_workspace`

+Name of the Terraform workspace to which the changes will be applied.
+### `terraform_var_file`

+Path to the file that contains the Terraform variables that will be used during the deployment.

 ## Example usage
 ```
 uses: The-Sole-Supplier/sole-deployer@master